-Cheng-Chwee Kuik (郭清水) is on leave from the National University of Malaysia (UKM) where he is an associate professor at the Strategic Studies and International Relations Program.
+Cheng-Chwee Kuik (郭清水) is an associate professor at the Strategic Studies and International Relations Program at the National University of Malaysia (UKM).
 From August 2012-August 2013, he is a Visiting Research Fellow at Oxford's Department of Politics and International Relations, and concurrently an Associate Member of the Nuffield College.
 Cheng-Chwee researches on China-Southeast Asia relations, regional multilateralism, weaker states' alignment choices, and East Asian security.
 His English and Chinese publications have appeared in Chinese Journal of International Politics (forthcoming), Asian Politics and Policy (2012), Contemporary Southeast Asia (2008 & 2005), Shijie Jingji yu Zhengzhi (2004), as well as edited books.
 His article "The Essence of Hedging: Malaysia and Singapore's Response to a Rising China", which was part of his doctoral dissertation, was awarded "The 2009 Michael Leifer Memorial Prize", a biennial award established by the Institute of Southeast Asian Studies (ISEAS) in memory of the late Professor Michael Leifer, for the best article published in one of the three ISEAS journals.
 Cheng-Chwee holds a PhD from the Johns Hopkins University's School of Advanced International Studies (SAIS) and an M.Litt. in International Security Studies from the University of St. Andrews.
 He was a recipient of the British Chevening Award and the Fulbright Graduate Scholarship.
 He has held visiting fellowships at the Chinese Academy of Social Sciences, Shanghai Institutes for International Studies, Lee Kong Chian Reference Library (Singapore), SAIS Southeast Asia Studies Program, American University's ASEAN Studies Center, and the Centre for Strategic and International Studies (Jakarta).
 He is a member of the Community of East Asian Scholars (Bangkok).
-During the CWP fellowship year, he will be working on a project concerning the role of bilateralism in the evolution of East Asian multilateralism during the post-Cold War era.
+During the CWP fellowship year, he worked on a project concerning the role of bilateralism in the evolution of East Asian multilateralism during the post-Cold War era.

 Xiaoyu Pu（蒲晓宇）has research interests in international security, international relations theories, and Chinese foreign policy.
 During the CWP fellowship period, he worked on a book manuscript based on his dissertation entitled “Limited Rebranding: Status Signaling, Multiple Audiences, and the Incoherence of China’s Grand Strategy.”
 Challenging the conventional wisdom that rising powers always maximize their prestige and status, this project aims to provide a two-level theory of status signaling in international politics and to explain the seemingly incoherent grand strategy of contemporary China.
 In addition, he worked on some article manuscripts on such topics as diplomatic signaling, rising powers, and the change of international order.
 His previous research has appeared in journals such as International Security, The China Quarterly, Asian Affairs, World Economics and Politics as well as in edited volumes.
 He has received grants and award from Mershon Center for International Security Studies and American Sociological Association.
 He is an assistant professor in the Department of Political Science at University of Nevada, Reno.
 From 2009 to 2012, he has taught at Ohio State as an instructor, and has received department chair’s commendation for excellence in teaching.
 Xiaoyu Pu holds a BA and an MA from Nankai University in Tianjin, and another MA from Kent State University in Ohio.
 He received his PhD in political science from the Ohio State University.